Bound by Flame

-Bound by Flame is a 2014 action role-playing video game developed by Spiders and published by Focus Home Interactive.
-Bound by Flame puts the player in the role of a victim of demonic possession, where it is necessary to choose between the evil powers that are offered or rejecting them in favor of developing heroic talents.
+Bound by Flame is a 2014 action role-playing game developed by Spiders and published by Focus Home Interactive.
+Bound by Flame puts the player in the role of a victim of demonic possession who must choose between the evil powers that are offered or rejecting them in favor of developing heroic talents.

 Gameplay

 Bound by Flame lets the players customize their character.
-During the creation of their hero, players will be able choose their gender and choose from three pre-made models.
+During the creation of their hero, players will be able choose their gender and then choose from three pre-made models.

-Through its different chapters, Bound by Flame will offer many quests around a primary adventure.
+Through its different chapters, Bound by Flame follows a main quest with optional side quests.
+Several companions will join the player during their quest, and will, depending on the player's actions, develop friendship, romance, or rivalry.
 Depending on the choices made by the player and the influence of the demon, some chapters will offer different scenarios and a different experience.

-Bound by Flame also includes a crafting system, allowing players to create and improve equipment, including their armor and weapons.
-Several companions will join the player during their quest, and will, depending on the player's actions, develop friendship, romance or rivalry.
+Bound by Flame includes a crafting system, allowing players to create and improve equipment, including their armor and weapons.
 Using the crafting system, the player can customize weapons and armour with more depth than most other games.

-When fighting enemies, characters can use three different fighting styles.
-One relies on slow, heavy, damaging strikes with weapons like axes and hammers and a push/kick ability to interrupt enemies or break their defences.
-Another uses small weapons like daggers for quick strikes and gives a dodge ability to evade enemy attacks.
-The third style utilizes fire attacks for major damage and can be combined with the other two fighting styles to do things like enhancing weapons with fire damage.
-Each of the three styles has its own skill tree with both passive and active abilities.
+The player can choose between three different skill trees that affect combat abilities; Ranger, Pyromancer, and Warrior.
+The Warrior skill tree relies on slow, heavy, strikes with large weapons, and a push/kick ability to interrupt enemies or break their defences.
+The Ranger skill tree uses small weapons like daggers for quick strikes and gives a dodge ability to evade enemy attacks.
+The Pyromancer skill tree utilizes high damage fire attacks which can be combined with the Ranger and Warrior skill trees to do things like enhance weapons with fire damage.

-During combat, the player can also use other attacks aside from striking with a weapon, like traps and abilities earned from the skill trees.
+During combat, the player can use other attacks aside from striking with a weapon, like traps and abilities earned from the skill trees.